Every gun owner should own at least one .22 LR firearm. The ammo is ubiquitous…and affordable at around 5 cents a round.

 While aftermarket options and some carefully applied gunsmithing knowledge can certainly make it better, it’s perfectly adequate for most folks out of the box.

 Check out our full review of the SW22 here.

 3. Browning Buckmark

-First, it has the nicest trigger of the three out of the box, which for me was big benefit.
-I really enjoy a nice, crisp trigger that makes accuracy easy, and the Buckmark certainly has that.
+First, it has the nicest trigger of the three Luger styles out of the box.
+For me, that’s a big benefit.
+I really enjoy a nice, crisp trigger and the Buckmark certainly has that.